-In this stage, patients will lose most of their memory like their current address; major events happen in their life or current weather.
+In this stage, patients will lose most of their memory, like their current address, major events that happen in their life, or current weather.

 Stage 6: Severe decline

 Stage 6 is also commonly referred to as Middle Dementia, and the patient in this stage requires substantial assistance for day-to-day activities.
-At this stage, people even forget about the names of their family members and have little memory of recent events.
+At this stage, people even forget about their family members’ names and have little memory of recent events.

 Stage six of Alzheimer’s has five noticeable characteristics.

 - Patients are not able to choose their clothes and need help to put them on.